anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/proof/logic.md

 - output resource corresponding to the elements of `created`
 - custom inputs

+!!! note
+    The instance and witness values are expected to correspond to each other: the first tag in the instance corresponds to the first resource plaintext in the witness, and so on.
+Note that the tag has to be recomputed from the plaintext to verify that it indeed corresponds to the tag (included in the constraints)

 #### Constraints

 - for each output resource, check that the corresponding `r.cm` value is derived according to the rules specified by the resource machine instance